vibhasJayavantNatekar/Java-Practcals-Sem-V-/READEME.md

-## This is my repo my Java Practicals for my bca semester V
+## This is my repo my Java Practicals for my bca semester five
 ## in the code in assignment